LilymoonW/FinalProject_CS340/README.md

 ### ⋆༺𓆩⚔𓆪༻⋆ Lying and Truth-Teller Puzzles ⋆༺𓆩⚔𓆪༻⋆
 We used Z3 for the lying and truth-teller puzzles because they involve logical implications which are avaliable in Z3.
-- why not Alloy?
-Because Alloy mainly involves using sets which is not necessary for simply logic puzzles such as this one.
+- Why not Alloy?
+Because Alloy mainly involves using sets and relationships to describe everything which is not necessary for the constraints for logic puzzles such as this one that only require us to do propositional logic with booleans.

 ###  (❀ˆᴗˆ)(•́ᴗ•̀✿) Age Riddles (❀ˆᴗˆ)(•́ᴗ•̀✿)
 We chose Z3 for age riddles because they involve arithmetic constraints like sums, products, and inequalities between variables (e.g., "The sum of their ages is 13").